-My eyes snap open as I gasp for air, my lungs hungry and aching.
+My eyes snap open with a sharp gasp for air, my lungs aching and hungry.

 A great roar envelops me, flooding every corner of my mind.